atsushieno/uapmd/docs/design/THIRD_PARTY.md

 ## Setup Client

-- We could use webview.h
+- We could use saucer
+  - webview.h is good enough too, though we do not have to go with C API.
+We might also want to use native stream requests.
-  - or we could use choc::WebView, but embedding non-Evergreen Microsoft WebView2 is a security risk.
+  - we could use choc::WebView, but embedding non-Evergreen Microsoft WebView2 is a security risk.